MicrosoftDocs/microsoft-salescopilot-docs/articles/change-connected-crm-contact.md

    :::image type="content" source="media/new-contact.png" alt-text="Screenshot showing choose a CRM to connect.":::

-    If you don't connect to a different CRM contact, Copilot for Sales retains the existing connection.
+    If you don't connect to a different CRM contact, Sales app retains the existing connection.